How Long Does it Take to Get an Associate Degree?

-“A student who is taking 2 classes per term and who doesn’t repeat any classes or take any terms off can complete her associate degree in a little more than a year and a half (one year, eight months),” she said.
-“Without taking summers off and without paying for on campus activities, students can save both time and money.”
+“A student who is taking two classes per term and who doesn’t repeat any classes or take any terms off can complete her associate degree in a little more than a year and a half (one year, eight months),” she said.
+“Without taking summers off and without paying for on-campus activities, students can save both time and money.”

-Many online programs also accept transfer college credits from other on campus or online institutions.
+Many online programs also accept transfer credits from other on-campus or online institutions.
 This is particularly helpful if you had to pause your education years ago.

-“You could transfer up to 45 credits (equivalent to 15 classes) and still earn your associate degree as long as you complete 15 credits (five classes) and 9 credits (three classes) in your major here," O'Keefe said.
+At some schools, such as SNHU, "you could transfer up to 45 credits (equivalent to 15 classes) and still earn your associate degree," O'Keefe said.

 There are still other ways to obtain credit and reduce the time it takes to graduate if you haven’t completed any college courses.
-Criminal justice majors, for example, are often able to receive credit for police academy training, O’Keefe said.
+Students who pursue a criminal justice associate degree, for instance, are often able to receive credit for police academy training, O’Keefe said.
 You can also choose to take a College Level Equivalency Program (CLEP) exam in a particular subject area to test out of college courses, specifically certain prerequisites, and receive college credit for those classes.